 Udemy is an online learning marketplace that began in 2010.
 The company offers classes and resources on all sorts of topics ranging from marketing and design to programming, accounting, music, and photography, and customers are able to access course materials for the rest of their lives after the training has been purchased.

 Among its many programs, Udemy offers a six-hour OSHA course designed specifically to teach the requirements and standards of OSHA and workplace safety.
-The course costs $65 and includes a series of six classes and more than 180 downloadable resources.
+The course costs $65 and includes a series of six classes and more than 180 downloadable resources as well as a certificate of completion.

 One of the unique things about Udemy’s workplace safety training course is that it includes lifetime access, so once you purchase it for an employee, they can always refer back to it.